-RIVER EDGE, NJ, August 14, 2012 /PR Newswire-FirstCall/ — Nephros, Inc. (OTC Bulletin Board:NEPH), a global medical device company developing and marketing filtration products for therapeutic applications, infection control, and water purification, announced today financial results for the three and six months ended June 30, 2012.
+RIVER EDGE, NJ, August 13, 2013 /PR Newswire-FirstCall/ — Nephros, Inc. (OTC Bulletin Board:NEPH), a commercial stage medical device company that develops and sells high performance liquid purification ultrafilters, announced financial results for the three and six months ended June 30, 2013.

 Military Applications – Ultrafilters

-In April 2012, Nephros received FDA 510(k) clearance to market the Company’s hemodiafiltration (HDF) system in the U.S. for the treatment of patients with chronic renal failure when used with a UF controlled hemodialysis machine that provides ultrapure dialysate in accordance with current AAMI/ANSI/ISO standards.
-Nephros intends to pursue a limited launch of its HDF system prior to expanding into the broader market.
-We are currently preparing our HDF system for a scaled market release and expect to have units placed in a select number of dialysis clinics in the fourth quarter of 2012.
-In parallel, Nephros will continue to explore opportunities to leverage the resources of a strategic partner to most effectively address the market.
+In April 2012, Nephros received FDA 510(k) clearance to market the Company’s online mid-dilution hemodiafiltration (mid HDF) system in the U.S. for the treatment of patients with chronic renal failure when used with a UF controlled hemodialysis machine that provides ultrapure dialysate in accordance with current AAMI/ANSI/ISO standards.
+Nephros intends to pursue a limited launch of its mid-HDF system prior to expanding into the broader market.
+Nephros are currently preparing the Nephros mid-HDF system for a scaled market release and expect to have 10 units placed in a select number of dialysis clinics in the third quarter of 2013.
+In parallel, Nephros continues to explore opportunities to leverage the resources of a strategic partner to most effectively address the market.
 There are more than half a million patients in the U.S. whose kidneys have failed requiring them to seek treatment.
 Of these, approximately 370,000 are receiving hemodialysis.
 In 2009 the total medical care costs for Chronic Renal Failure reached $42.5 billion.
-The Nephros HDF system is the only FDA-cleared on-line HDF therapy available in the U.S.
+The Nephros mid-HDF system is the only FDA-cleared online mid-dilution HDF therapy available in the U.S.

 About Nephros, Inc.